 A few years later, the PEBL was created as the Elf competitor.
 Last spring, however, Elf shut down their production and is currently seeking a financial rescue that may or may not come.
-Since hundreds of Elfs were sold over the past six years, it’s not difficult to find a used one on the Internet, often at a fraction of the $10k cost of buying a new one.
+Since over 800 Elfs were sold over the past six years, it’s not difficult to find a used one on the Internet, often at a fraction of the $10k cost of buying a new one.
 The Elf started at half that price, but the cost kept rising as improvements were made and features added.

 But on just about every other feature, the PEBL blows away the Elf, mostly due to its suspension system.
 The Elf works fine on flat level roads with no potholes, but the ride can be bone-jarring over bumps.
 The antler arms can also be difficult to wrestle over bumps.
 Not so with the PEBL, which is easily steered with one hand.
 The Elf has a more recumbent position, while riders are more upright in the PEBL.
 I prefer upright, but some others may prefer a more recumbent posture.

 As for modifications, I replaced the Elf mirrors with larger ones that folded in completely.
-On the PEBL, I put Batman logos over the BB logo on the front and seat.
+On the PEBL, I put a Batman logo over the BB logo on the front.
 I’d urge BetterBike to explore a better logo.